uDanielBispo/uDanielBispo/README.md

 # Hello, World!! 👋

 #### I am Daniel, is nice to see you here.
 Please feel free to look all my repositories 😄
-- Working as Web Apps Analyst at Prysmian Group
+- Working as Web Apps and BI Analyst at Prysmian Group
 - FATEC - technology college here in Sorocaba/BR
-  - 7° period
+  - 8° period

 <br>